mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 CHIREE Chiree is semi-sentient, somewhere between a smart animal and a person of very low intellect.
 He understands Galanglic and can speak it a little, and is capable of abstract thought.
 This places him above the level of an animal which can learn from experience but not wonder about what lies beyond that experience.
 Chiree is capable of asking if-then questions and of passing information on to others.
 His reasoning is limited but he is capable of both common-sense inference and modest leaps of logic.
 For example, he has encountered artificial gravity and now knows that he will not always fall if he steps off a high place but has absolutely no idea why.
 He finds the concept unnatural and is frightened of such phenomena but willing to make use of them if he can.

-CHIREE SPECIES GENDER AGE Chirper Male — TRAITS — STR 3 INT 2 SKILLS DEX 9 EDU 0 Athletics (dexterity) 2, Recon 2, Stealth 1, Survival 1
+CHIREE  Chirper Male — TRAITS — STR 3 INT 2 SKILLS DEX 9 EDU 0 Athletics (dexterity) 2, Recon 2, Stealth 1, Survival 1

 #### END 4 SOC 0

 CONTAINMENT SPHERE 6 Sphere 6 contains several Chirpers which appear to be in better health than the ones in Sphere 4.
 These are Chiree's village-mates and are familiar with human society.
 He was separated from them as a 'troublemaker' and they assume he is dead.
 Like Chiree, these Chirpers are not really any smarter but have seen and experienced more and developed a habit of using their intellect – such as it is – to a greater extent.
 There is probably a PhD in this for someone interested in researching the effects of observation on Chirper populations but all the Gamma staff want to do is test and torment them to see if their psionic powers manifest.

-CHIRPERS SPECIES GENDER AGE Chirper Male — TRAITS — STR 3 INT 2 SKILLS DEX 7 EDU 0 Athletics (dexterity) 1, Recon 2, Stealth 1, Survival 2
+CHIRPERS  Chirper Male — TRAITS — STR 3 INT 2 SKILLS DEX 7 EDU 0 Athletics (dexterity) 1, Recon 2, Stealth 1, Survival 2

 #### END 4 SOC 0